 - Its admission would forward the cause of justice

 The other parties must receive reasonable notice about the intent to offer this kind of evidence.

 Defenses Against Hearsay Evidence

-If the court admits hearsay evidence under one the exceptions, then the credibility of the person offering the statement may be attacked.
-This attack must be supported by admissible evidence, but can be prior inconsistent statement, bias, or some other evidence that would show that the declarant has a reason to lie or not to remember accurately.
+If the court admits hearsay evidence under an exception, the other party can attack the credibility of the person offering the statement.
+The process of discrediting a witness' testimony is impeachment.
+You can undermine the opposing party by introducing prior inconsistent statements, bias, or some other evidence that would show that the declarant has a reason to lie or not to remember accurately.

-If you're facing a criminal trial, there may be several pieces of evidence that the government is relying on for their case.
+If you're facing a criminal trial or other criminal proceeding, the government may rely on several pieces of evidence to prosecute your case.
 However, that doesn't mean that the evidence is admissible in court.
 A skilled criminal defense attorney can challenge questionable evidence, such as hearsay statements, and help you prepare your strongest defense.